-- (i) BCLA Executive and Operations Committee meetings, Annual and Special meetings, expenses of Executive members and Operations Committee members; and for other than Executive and Operations Committee meetings, as approved by specific Directorate or committee budget or as authorized by Special Resolution of the Executive. - (ii) Senior Directorate, Minor Directorate, BCLOG, BCLCG, Field Directorate and Development Committee meetings, within the approved budget or as authorized by Special Resolution of the Executive. - (iii) CLA meetings -- three appointed delegates. - (iv) Other travel --as authorized by the Executive, and in the amount of:
+- (i) BCLA Executive and Operations Committee meetings, Annual and Special meetings, expenses of Executive members and Operations Committee members; and for other than Executive and Operations Committee meetings, as approved by specific Directorate or committee budget or as authorized by Special Resolution of the Executive. - (ii) Senior Directorate, Minor Directorate, BCLOG, BCLCG, Field Directorate and Development Committee meetings, within the approved budget or as authorized by Special Resolution of the Executive. - (iii) LC meetings -- three appointed delegates. - (iv) Other travel --as authorized by the Executive, and updated annually on January 1 of each calendar year, according to the Canada Revenue Agency guidelines as published on the CRA website (Reasonable per-kilometre allowance Canada.ca).
+Every effort must be made to keep costs down when travelling to and from meetings, events, etc. It is expected that if air travel and/or renting a vehicle is less expensive than per km expenses, that people will make the more economical travel arrangements.
+If more than one person is travelling from the same area, every effort must be made to car pool.
+When practical, use of telephone conferencing should be considered as a substitute for in-person attendance at regular meetings.